Best Executive Or Club Lounges At Hotels In Seoul

 7. Plaza Seoul

 Breakfast doesn’t include any egg orders on demand.
-The only eggs they have are scrambled and “soft-boiled”.
+The only eggs they have are scrambled and “soft-boiled.”
 Afternoon tea is also available and consists of cakes and cookies.
-In the evening, there are three hot-food dishes against the back wall, plus bread, cheeses, crackers, and fruit.
-The beer selection included Hite, Cass, and Budweiser, and there are wines and spirits including Johnny Black, Jack Daniels, Absolut, Jameson, Kahlua, Bombay Sapphire, etc.
+In the evening, three hot-food dishes are against the back wall, plus bread, cheeses, crackers, and fruit.
+The beer selection included Hite, Cass, and Budweiser, and there are wines and spirits, including Johnny Black, Jack Daniels, Absolut, Jameson, Kahlua, Bombay Sapphire, etc.

-The gym and sauna here is included and is excellent but is located in a separate building.
+The gym and sauna here are included and are excellent, but are located in a separate building.
 So you either have to cross the street or go via the subway tunnel in the basement.
 There is also a golf driving range you have to pay extra for.

 The neighborhood around the Plaza is great and nicer than the area around JW Marriott Dongdaemun Square Seoul, with lots of restaurants, convenience stores, Karaoke rooms, etc., but the rooms, though comfortable, are small.